I want to tell you a little story to illustrate how to make millions with small amount of capital.

 For the first 10% loss, your remaining capital will be $9,000.
 In order for you to go back to the original position which is $10,000, you’ll have to make a $1,000 profit from the remaining $9,000 capital .
 Your profit recovery is $1,000 ÷ $9,000 x 100 = 11.11%.

 If you are loss by 20%, you need a profit of 25% to recover.
 For a 50% loss, a 100% recovery is required.
 The higher is your loss, the more difficult it is to recover your capital.

 % Loss of Capital % Profit to Recover

-Answer to “What, exactly, does it take to become a millionaire? ” : If you use the power of compounding with the right trading strategy and protect losses then the seven figures is pretty cool.
+So, the answer to what exactly does it take to become a millionaire? is if you use the power of compounding with the right trading strategy and protect losses (negative compounding) then the seven figures is pretty cool.